Dr. Jekyll and Mr. Hyde (video game): Gameplay and premise

 If Hyde reaches a spot equivalent to where Dr. Jekyll reached in the latter's world (except in the final segment), a bolt of lightning strikes and kills him instantly.
 Therefore, the objective of the game is to advance as far as possible as Dr. Jekyll and to transform back as soon as possible as Mr. Hyde.
-However, the more detailed alternative ending of the game requires the player to strategically reach the Church with Mr. Hyde but make sure Dr Jekyll stays ahead of Mr. Hyde until the final level.
+However, the more detailed alternative ending of the game requires the player to strategically reach the Church with Mr. Hyde, but make sure Jekyll stays ahead of Mr. Hyde until the final level.

+Development and release

+Dr. Jekyll and Mr. Hyde was developed by Advance Communication Company.
+The story of the game is based on Robert Louis Stevenson's novel Strange Case of Dr Jekyll and Mr Hyde.
+Dr. Jekyll and Mr. Hyde was published by Toho in Japan for the Family Computer on April 8, 1988.

+Nintendo announced at a 1987 Consumer Electronic Show (CES) trade show that they had signed five licensing agreements to market titles exclusively for the Nintendo Entertainment System (NES), with one licensee being Bandai America.
+Dr. Jekyll and Mr. Hyde was announced as a future release by Bandai America at the Summer CES held in early June 1988.
+At the 1989 Winter CES in Las Vegas, Dr. Jekyll and Mr. Hyde was shown along with their two other games Athletic World and Bandai Golf: Challenge Pebble Beach.
+It was published by Bandai America for the Nintendo Entertainment System in July 1989.
+Dr. Jekyll and Mr. Hyde was described as being "largely ignored" its own era and subsequently forgotten.

 Reception

-While initial reviews upon release were mixed, reception became more negative as years progressed, with reviewers citing bad graphics, confusing gameplay, and poor use of the characters and setting.
-Darrell Monti of Nintendo Life called it one of the worst games he got for the NES.
-In 2004, Game Informer reviewed the game in their Retro Reviews section and gave it a 5 out of 100, ending the review by saying "Flawed on every fundamental level, Dr. Jekyll and Mr. Hyde is possibly the most unplayable garbage available on the NES."
-In 2018, Eurogamer placed the game as number 8 on their list of top ten worst games of the 80s.
-The writers complained that nothing is explained to the player, and that some characters harm the player, but some do not.
-They called it a frustrating and confusing experience.
-IGN ranked the cover art the third scariest cover art in gaming.